congdat192/Website-Mktd-NextJs-WordpressCMS/CONTEXT.md

 ## Overview

 This is a headless WordPress frontend application built with Next.js 15, designed for **Mắt Kính Tâm Đức** (matkinhtamduc.com) - an eyewear e-commerce website.
 The project decouples the frontend from WordPress, using it purely as a headless CMS and WooCommerce for product management.
+Features a premium UI design inspired by Builder.io.

 ## Migration Status (Updated Dec 2024)